wu/raspi-scripts/README.md

 Scripts for managing Raspis
 -------------------------------------------

-These scripts are intended for use with raspbia buster.
+These scripts are intended for use with raspbian buster.

 * raspbian-burn-sd-macos - burn SD card for raspbian on MacOS